KmariK/luxury-loom-interiors/README.md

 <img src="docs/features/logo-and-navbar.png">

 - Featured on all four pages
-- The navbar is responsive and changes to a toggler on smaller screens (320px and up and 576px and up to 992px), it includes link to the Homepage, About us page, Projects page and Contact us page
+- The navbar is responsive and changes to a toggler on smaller screens (320px and up, 576px and up to 992px).
+It includes link to the Homepage, About us page, Projects page and Contact us page
 - It allows users to easily navigate the page

  2. Carousel
  <img src="docs/features/carousel.png">

- - Presents to the user of the companys expertise showcasing its previous interior design work
+ - Presents to the user the companys expertise showcasing its previous interior design work
- - Gives optioss for the user to navigate the slideshow back and fourth via the arrows
+ - Gives options for the user to navigate the slideshow back and fourth via the arrows
  - User stories covered: 3

 3. Subscription form